stkao05/line-ai/README.md

 - deep dive (web search)
 - coding task

-Your Autogen knowledge may be outdated—please refer to doc/graph-flow.ipynb.txt for the latest GraphFlow reference to implement this or you may find the library source code here `/miniconda3/envs/lineai/lib/python3.10/site-packages/autogen_agentchat`
+Your AutoGen knowledge may be outdated — please refer to doc/graph-flow.ipynb.txt for the latest GraphFlow reference, or you may find the library source code here: `/miniconda3/envs/lineai/lib/python3.10/site-packages/autogen_agentchat`
 ```

+## Future Ideas

+- Dynamic workflow graph: the current workflow is fixed with a predetermined path.
+It would be interesting to generate the graph at runtime.
+- Evaluation loop: for some tasks, a reflection loop (writer + critic) that iterates until criteria are met could improve quality.